patrickjeeva/ericsson-intern-work/README.md

-# Project Repository for Reinforcement Learning Models
+# Project Repository for Verification of Reinforcement Learning Models: Comparing Construction of Environment Models

 Welcome to the repository for our Reinforcement Learning (RL) models and associated code.
 This repository is organized into the following sections: